Trump and the tools of the old world order

 The current political and economic systems don’t just sustain the mess, we are drowning in them.
 Every major institution, from governments to corporations, actively pushes crisis after crisis, while refusing to deal with the root causes of the disasters they create.
 For decades, politicians across the spectrum have fuelled endless wars and military interventions, while militarising domestic police forces.
 Justified global instability and repression in the name of “security” while making the world more dangerous.
 Celebrated economic growth, while wages stagnate, inflation crushes ordinary people, and skyrocketing rents make survival a daily struggle.

 At the same time, the state clamps down on dissent with mass incarceration and police crackdowns, which aren’t about safety, they’re about control.
 Social movements are repressed, not because they are wrong, but because they threaten the status quo.
+Then the public anger at #neoliberal policies is hijacked by demagogues like #Farage and #Trump, who sell hate, racism, and authoritarianism as the alternative.
+But this does not bring solutions, only the march towards #fascism.

 #KISS real change is not coming from these institutions.
 We need to step away from the #mainstreaming mess by rejecting the ongoing pushing of “common sense” of liberal, neoliberal, and fascist agendas.
-To organise and resist what we oppose, and towards building something different.
+To organise and resist what we oppose, and push towards building something different.
 To create alternative communities and economies, humanistic, decentralised, and free from the grip of collapsing #mainstreaming structures.

 This isn’t only a negative fight, it’s a positive necessity.
 The world built by the #deathcult is falling apart.
 We either allow ourselves to be dragged down with it, or we joyously build something new.